What could have caused my tooth to crack?

 How do you know when your tooth has cracked?

-Many times the crack is not detectable on a x-ray, as it may be small and appear as a hairline fracture running vertically along the tooth.
+Many times the crack is not detectable on an x-ray, as it may be small and appear as a hairline fracture running vertically along with the tooth.
 The best way to detect a crack is from your symptoms.
 If whenever you bite down on the right or left side of your mouth you feel a sharp pain, you may be in the presence of a cracked tooth syndrome which appears most often on molars..

-If you have sensitivity to cold, heat, air, sweet, sour, or to sticky foods, take note where it is coming from so that you may be able to help your dentist diagnose the origin of your problem.
+If you have sensitivity to cold, heat, air, sweet, sour, or sticky foods, take note of where it is coming from so that you may be able to help your dentist diagnose the origin of your problem.
 Cracked teeth usually hurt more upon the release of your bite than from the pressure of biting itself.

 Cracked tooth pain

 Don’t be alarmed just because your tooth may be sensitive.
 Not all sensitivity comes from a cracked tooth, and not all cracked teeth are causes for concern.
 Tiny cracks are often encountered, and usually do not require any dental treatment.
-Other times, bonding, onlays, veneers and dental crowns may be necessary to restore a cracked tooth.
+Other times, bonding, onlays, veneers, and dental crowns may be necessary to restore a cracked tooth.
 A tooth that is found to be severely cracked may require root canal therapy or even an extraction.
 Schedule an appointment with your dentist so that together you can diagnose the origin of your discomfort, and determine which treatment modality will best serve your condition.